 We appreciate your willingness to serve your neighbors today to ensure they have a brighter tomorrow.

 Students, age 16 and older, are encouraged and welcome to apply to volunteer.
 Hours are documented for students who need volunteer hours for school or organizations in which they participate.
 Weekly group opportunities are available and coordinated by a local middle school teacher.
 To be included in our student volunteer list, complete our application and email us your preference.

 We thrive on the support of our community, corporate and school groups.
 By working together, volunteers make an immediate impact on fighting hunger in our neighborhoods.
 If your group has a project, food drive or other unique idea on how to help us end hunger in our community-contact us at email@example.com.

 Your monetary donations go farther and allow us to provide items on demand, fresh produce, dairy, fresh bakery items and specialty care items.
 In addition, we can control our inventory; expiration dates; and purchase items at a significant savings.

 Should you choose to donate, we respectfully request newly purchased items.
-Suggestions: Dry individual cereal cups, instant oatmeal, peanut butter, soup, pasta, small bags of sugar/flour, canned fruit/vegetables/chili/chicken, baby food/cereal, diapers/wipes, applesauce squeeze tubes, granola bars, toiletries (toilet paper, soap, toothpaste, shampoo, deodorant, feminine products).
-We will also accept dish soap, laundry detergent and pet food.
+Suggestions: Dry individual cereal cups, instant oatmeal, peanut butter (regular size jars), soup, pasta, canned chili, canned chicken, baby food/cereal/formula diapers/wipes, applesauce squeeze tubes, granola bars, toiletries (toilet paper, soap, toothpaste, shampoo, deodorant, feminine products).
+We also accept dish soap, laundry detergent and pet food.

 Donations can be made at any 'Simple Gesture' participating business or at the rear of our warehouse Mondays-Fridays 9am-12pm or Monday & Wednesday evenings 4-6pm, at the rear of the warehouse.